TheRealVSSVSSN/SunnyRP/backend/srp-base/docs/index.md

 * Broadcast and webhook `dispatchAlert` and `dispatchAck` events.
 * Scheduler purges `dispatch_alerts` older than `DISPATCH_ALERT_RETENTION_MS`.
 * Documented dispatch APIs in OpenAPI and module docs.

+## Update – 2025-02-14

+Extended parity for the **PolyZone** resource with expiration and real-time pushes.

+* Zones may specify `expiresAt`; a scheduler purges expired entries hourly.
+* Zone creation and deletion events broadcast via WebSocket and webhook dispatcher.

+For resource decisions see `progress-ledger.md`.
+Module details are documented in `modules/zones.md`.